Tom Goldstein used to look like one of the cleanest success stories in elite American law.

 His story now reads as an argument about elite confidence

-He represented a very particular kind of American meritocratic power: hyper-specialized, institutionally fluent, rhetorically agile, comfortable both inside the courtroom and in the media space surrounding it.
+He represented a particular kind of American meritocratic power: hyper-specialized, institutionally fluent, rhetorically agile, comfortable both inside the courtroom and in the media space surrounding it.
 People like that often look as if they have mastered complexity itself.
 Goldstein's fall is a reminder that institutional fluency can also become a kind of armor, or at least the illusion of one.

 That is why this story lands harder than an ordinary lawyer indictment.